 - Which transfer provider you use.

-Most transfer providers charge a flat fee as well as a fraction, or percentage, of the amount you want to transfer.
-The flat fee and fraction or percentage charged changes from quarter to quarter.
-The average flat fee charged in the third quarter of 2016 for sending a remittance of $200 from the U.S. to Mexico was $6.04.
-The total average percentage charged was 6.35 percent of the amount sent.
-That means that the total average cost to send $200 to Mexico was $12.39.
-Sending the same amount to Colombia had a total average cost of $13.13 in the third quarter of 2016.
+Most transfer providers charge a flat fee, as well as a percentage, of the amount you want to transfer.
+The flat fee and percentage changes from quarter to quarter and country to country.
+Let's use Mexico as an example.
+According to the World Bank, the total average percentage for sending a remittance of $200 from the United States to Mexico was 4.45 percent.
+The total average cost was $8.91.

-Once they are sent, remittances can be picked up at certain banks, telegraph offices, retail outlets, such as supermarkets, convenience stores, and other authorized points of payments in the country of destination.
+Once sent, remittances can be picked up at certain banks, telegraph offices, and retail outlets.
+These include supermarkets, convenience stores, and other authorized places in the destination country.
 You need to coordinate with family or friends in other countries on when and where to pick up remittances.

 Remittances play a vital role in the lives of individuals and families from many countries.
 Studies confirm that remittances benefit both families living abroad and the countries involved.
 Benefits to families include poverty relief, access to education and health care, and housing stability.

 Remittances also have direct and positive implications for individual recipients’ well-being.
 Finally, remittances contribute to the social, economic, and political stability of countries worldwide.
 They especially benefit developing countries.